Lam Kwok-wai: Crimes

 The next night, more than 200 Tuen Mun residents protested in the streets against inadequate policing.
 Lam decided that "the heat was too much" and fled to stay with his elder sister in Hunghom.
-This is where he committed his final murder, that of 23-year-old Lau Sui-man, a karaoke PR hostess on July 11, 1993.
+This is where he committed his final murder, that of 23-year-old Lau Sui-man, a karaoke PR hostess on 11 July 1993.

-On August 8, 1993, just after 1:30 a.m., Lam attacked and raped a 21-year-old woman in Hunghom's Mei King Street.
-In the midst of attacking her, he began to chat.
+On 8 August 1993, just after 1:30 a.m., Lam attacked and raped a 21-year-old woman in Hunghom's Mei King Street.
+While attacking her, he began to chat.
 They shared a cigarette, and Lam asked her to be his girlfriend.
 They arranged a date for the next evening at the UA Whampoa cinema.
 When she got home, the girl told her mother-in-law what had happened, but her mother-in-law told her to forget about it.
 The next afternoon, she told her brother, a Correctional Services officer, who took her to the police to make a report.
 The police set up an operation to accompany the girl to the meeting place at the cinema to arrest the man.
 However, when Lam showed up, the police weren't paying attention so it was left to the girl's brother to tackle Lam.

 Lam was obsessed with the murder weapon - his own hands.
 He had given his hand a nickname, his "fork."
 He spent a great deal of time staring at his "fork" during his trial.
 At the Siu Lam psychiatric centre he tried to use the murder weapon on himself, forgetting that it was attached to him.

 Trial and judgement

 Lam Kwok-wai faced 18 charges, seven of robbery, eight of rape, and three of murder.
-All charges were committed during the course of the ten attacked perpetrated on women in the Tuen Mun and Hung Hom areas between April 24, 1992 and August 4, 1995.
+All charges were committed during the course of the ten attacks perpetrated on women in the Tuen Mun and Hung Hom areas between 24 April 1992 and 4 August 1995.

-Lam pled guilty to the robbery and the rape counts, and was found guilty after trial on the three murder counts.
+Lam pled guilty to the robbery and the rape counts and was found guilty after trial on the three murder counts.
 Mandatory sentences of life imprisonment were imposed on each of the murder counts.

 Through the appeal, Dr. Connell claimed that Lam fit the criteria for a diagnosis of diminished responsibility due to his long-standing and consistent pattern of irresponsibility that was made worse by drinking too much, and that he would have had difficulty controlling his impulses and his aggression.
-In the end, the appeal was refused and the sentence upheld.
+In the end, the appeal was refused and the sentence was upheld.